-In general, students are on campus 5 days/week during the first year, and 3-4 days/week the senior year.
+In "usual times", students are on campus 5 days/week during the first year, and 3-4 days/week the senior year.
+During this pandemic, again, all lectures are via Zoom internet video conferencing, and students are only on campus for labs.